-Scheduled periods to be determined by counselor, employer, and student
+Scheduled periods to be determined by counselor, employer, and student school personnel.
+Students must provide their own transportation.

-Meets 5 Times/Week - 2nd Semester - .5 Credit for each period enrolled (up to 2 credits per semester)
+Meets 5 Times/Week - 2nd Semester - .5 Credit for each period enrolled (up to 2 credits per semester) Grade 12 only

 Prerequisite - Successful completion of all core requirements through grade 11 and recommendation of school personnel.
 Students must provide their own transportation.